-- Provide sufficient space around the unit for servicing and air circulation. - Make sure the installation site withstands the unit's weight and vibration - Make sure the area is well ventilated.
-Do NOT block any ventilation openings. - Make sure the unit is level.
+- Provide sufficient space around the unit for servicing and air circulation. - Make sure the installation site withstands the weight and vibration of the unit.

+- Make sure the area is well ventilated.
+Do NOT block any ventilation openings - · Make sure the unit is level.